natalia-spichekova/practice_task/README.md

 ## Dataset
-The dataset archive is available at data folder data.
+The dataset archive can be downloaded at http://ai.stanford.edu/~amaas/data/sentiment/.

 ## Environment
 Language: Python 2